-I have written many features about food for The Times and wrote several reports for various publications including BBC Good Food and Radio 4’s The Food Programme about coffee, travelling extensively in Brazil and Rwanda.
+I have written many features about food for The Times, including several reports about coffee for various publications including BBC Good Food and Radio 4’s The Food Programme, travelling extensively in Brazil and Rwanda.
 I also write for the Telegraph's Weekend section, often but not exclusively indulging my sweet tooth with features such as the long-lost chocolate kitchen at Hampton Court or the delightful little Maids of Honour tarts made just down the road at Kew.

 Visit my site Madame Piquante for examples of my food writing.

 Over the past ten years or so, I have covered stories all over the world, from Bali and Brazil to Texas and Turkey.